qooxdoo/qooxdoo/docs/development/compiler/configuration/compile.md

   "typescript": "compiled/qooxdoo.d.ts",
 ```

+A file called `global.d.ts` is also created and placed under your application's
+`source` directory.
+This file may be useful for tooling and text editors when
+discovering types.
+Depending on your text editor, it may be beneficial to keep
+the `global.d.ts` file open.

 ** Note that this has changed: you no longer add a new target, nor do you need to add
 `typescript: true` to one of your existing targets. **